 Sangean CL-100 Weather Alert Radio Review

-The Sangean CL-100 does everything that good weather alert radios do – receives all 7 NOAA frequencies, allows limitation of alert reception to those areas which directly affect you, and receives all types and categories of alerts.
-It also comes with an external directional antenna to ensure good reception.
+The Sangean CL-100 Weather Radio does everything that good weather alert radios do – receives all 7 NOAA frequencies, lets you restrict alerts to those areas which directly affect you, and receives all types and categories of alerts.

-But there’s more – you can select which alarms you receive to those which are important and relevant, and you can set the volume of the alarm to a suitable level.
+But there’s more – you can limit the alarms you receive to those which are important and relevant, and you can set the volume of the alarm to a suitable level.
 The display on the screen is also color coded to the urgency of the alert.

 The voice part of the message will automatically shut off at the end of the message, and the radio comes with a very clear and adjustable LCD

 The clock radio has better sound quality than most, and the wake up alarms have a few nifty features as well.
-Snooze and sleep functions are included, and the radio includes RBDS (or RDS) which, if your local FM station supports it, will provide extra text information and can even set the time for you.
+Snooze and sleep functions are included, and the radio includes RBDS (or RDS) which, if your local FM station supports it, will provide extra text information and will automatically set the time for you.

 You can find the Sangean CL-100 by following this link, where the price is good and you can see what other buyers have had to say about it.
 You’ll also find more information by reading on.